Whitey Bulger: Capture

 Bulger was charged with murder, "conspiracy to commit murder, extortion, narcotics distribution and money-laundering".
 Agents found "more than $800,000 in cash, 30 firearms, and fake IDs" at the apartment.
 Carmen Ortiz, U.S. attorney for the District of Massachusetts, said "she believes the death penalty is not an option in the federal charges Bulger faces in her district, but that he could face the death penalty for two cases outside the district".
 In Oklahoma, where Bulger is alleged to have ordered the killing of businessman Roger Wheeler Sr., in 1981, Tulsa County District Attorney Tim Harris said, "It is our intention to bring Bulger to justice and to be held accountable for the murder of Mr. Wheeler".
 In Florida, Miami-Dade State Attorney Katherine Fernandez Rundle said, "After a 16-year delay, I will be working to ensure that a Miami jury has the opportunity to look [Bulger] in the eyes and determine his fate".

 Immediately after being brought back to Boston, Bulger began talking to authorities.
 He said that during his days as a fugitive he often went back and forth across the border to Mexico to buy medicine for his heart disease.
-Many anticipated, and some feared, that Bulger, in exchange for favorable treatment in sentencing, would have much to tell authorities about corruption at the local, state and federal levels, which allowed him to operate his criminal enterprise for so long.
+He also reported that if he thought he was going to die, he planned to die with his body hidden so that authorities would always be looking for him.
+Many anticipated that Bulger, in exchange for favorable treatment in sentencing, would have much to tell authorities about corruption at the local, state and federal levels, which allowed him to operate his criminal enterprise for so long.

 Bulger was arraigned in federal court on July 6, 2011.
 He pleaded not guilty to 48 charges, including 19 counts of murder, extortion, money laundering, obstruction of justice, perjury, narcotics distribution and weapons violations.

 In a 2011 interview, Kevin Weeks expressed surprise at Bulger's decision to cooperate after his arrest.
 Weeks said, "I don't understand because he's not the same as I remember him.
 I can't believe he's so chatty right now.
 So I don't know what he's doing".
 Weeks added that he is not afraid of Bulger, and that the residents of Boston should not be either: "I don't think he's Pablo Escobar where he can just walk out of his prison cell and come to South Boston or anywhere.
 No, no one's worried about him."